vialrogo/IA2013-USP/README.md

 Goals:
-  - Study and approve IA (USP 2013) of corse
+  - Study and approve IA (USP 2013), of course
-  - Write all code in english (varg: i think that it will be cool :) )
+  - Write all code in english (varg: i think that will be cool :) )
-  - Do exercises early for the test
+  - Do exercises as soon as possible
-  - Generate some of pression about the course ;)
+  - Generate some of the pression about the course ;)

-Ideas
+Ideas:
-  - Do exercises and solve questions in agreement with the class
+  - Do exercises and solve questions according to the classes
-  - Make a easy programming exercise, implementing all the search algorithms (it's still an idea)
+  - Make an easy programming exercise, implementing all the search algorithms (it's still an idea).

 Restrictions
-  - Because it's likely that this code will be used to the Eps, will be write in C++
+  - As it's likely that this code will be used to the Eps, it must be written in C++
-  - If for didactic propouse is necesary the use of graphics interfaces, will use QT, leave it very modular (case we will can not use QT in the EPs)
+  - If, for didactic reasons, it's necessary to use graphics interfaces, we'll use QT, making it very modular (just in case we can't use QT in the EPs)
-  - Neither is pressent homework to somebody, its only refer material.
-If somebody doesn't have time, or somthing, it's ok
+  - This is no homework to anybody, it's only reference material.
+If we ca't work on it, or something else, it's ok.

 Enjoy!